Keeping you safe is our top priority. What to expect when you visit LMH Health

 Current Clinical Trials

 Melanoma involving the ciliary body is a rare tumor that carries a poor prognosis.
 In some cases, diagnosis may be difficult because of similarity to other eye diseases.
-The differential diagnosis of ciliary body melanoma should be considered in cases of unilateral pigmentary glaucoma and chronic uveitis.
+The differential diagnosis of ciliary body melanoma is considered in cases of unilateral pigmentary glaucoma and chronic uveitis.

 Ultrasound biomicroscopy can be used to evaluate tumor shape, thickness, margins, reflectivity, and local invasion.[2,3] Patients with tumors greater than 7 mm in thickness are at increased risk for metastatic disease and melanoma-related death compared with patients with thinner tumors.